DMeechan/Simply-Done/README.md

 There's also a compiled .exe file (Windows only) up for download in the Master branch, with a custom icon and can be pinned to your taskbar.

-Current list of potential features for future versions:
+Current list of features I'd like to add in the near future:
 - Drag tasks to re-arrange
 - When timer is running, add ability to mark currently-active task as done or change its estimated time on the fly
 - Preferences to change: